ntrappe/cse110-w21-group33/admin/exercises/exercise1.md

 ---

 ### :tomato: &nbsp; PART 2
 A bunch of random online Pomodoro timers have been listed.
-Please choose one (or more) that you would like to study.
-Add your time next to the claimed timer.
+Please choose one (or more) that you would like to study. **Add your name** next to the timer you're claiming.
+I've currently limited each timer to 2 people just so we have an even distribution.
 Feel free to modify this list if there's a timer I'm missing.

 | Timer                                             | Person 1     | Person 2     |
 | ------------------------------------------------- | ------------ | ------------ |